Recovery · Soft Tissue

 Worth it for specific tools

-At this price range you start getting textured rollers (useful for deeper tissue work), shorter travel-friendly formats, and specialty shapes like peanuts, which are excellent for thoracic work.
-The TriggerPoint GRID is the industry standard for textured rollers and holds up under institutional use.
+Textured rollers, shorter travel-friendly formats, and specialty shapes like peanuts for thoracic work.
+The TriggerPoint GRID is the industry standard for textured rollers.
 A lacrosse ball at $4 is better than most $40 targeted massage tools for point-specific work.

 Best additions at this tier: